-Sustainability challenge

-Carbon dioxide emissions must be reduced globally > Bayer to be carbon neutral by 2030
+Carbon dioxide emissions must be reduced globally > Bayer to be carbon neutral by 2030.

-Partners

-- Nordic Green Solutions (carbon offsetting)

-- Energy companies (which provide renewable energy to the factory)
+- Nordic Green Solutions (carbon offsetting) - Energy companies (which provide renewable energy to the factory)

 Actions

-- In 2020 Bayer reduced its carbon footprint in Finland by 80%

-- Emissions which cannot be reduced are offset by protecting forests and planting trees
+- In Finland Bayer reduced its carbon dioxide emissions by 89 percent between 2018 and 2021. - Emissions which cannot be reduced are fully offset by protecting forests and planting trees.

 Goals 2030

-Carbon neutrality in Finland by 2030
+- Carbon neutrality in Finland by 2030 - The goal was reached at top speed: Bayer Finland is carbon neutral already for 2021.

 SDG

-A power plant in the area provides renewable energy securely at an affordable price A power plant that uses renewable energy was opened near Bayer's Supply Center in Turku in 2018.
+A power plant in the area provides renewable energy securely at an affordable price

+A power plant that uses renewable energy was opened near Bayer's Supply Center in Turku in 2018.
 The plant is operated by the energy company Turku Energia, producing steam and heat.

 The power plant originated from an initiative by Peter Essen, former Head of Bayer's Supply Center, and the project was executed with other companies located in the industrial area in Artukainen.
-The plant produces steam and heat primarily for the companies in the area, but occasionally excess heat can be distributed through the district heating system for use by other residents in Turku.
+The plant produces steam and heat primarily for the companies in the area, but occasionally excess heat can be distributed through the district heating system for use by residents in Turku as well.

 When companies in the industrial area in Artukainen switched to using renewable steam energy, the combined emissions in the area were reduced by up to 20,000 tons of carbon dioxide equivalent (tCO2).
 The energy produced by the power plant is not subject to environmental protection tax as the previously used oil was.

 "The new wood chip plant combines both the reliable delivery and cost effectiveness of non-fossil energy supply," says Essen.

 The new power plant supplies about 50 percent of the heat needed by Bayer.
 The required additional heat is produced by Turku Energia solely from renewable energy sources.

 The electricity needed by the Supply Center is produced using hydroelectric power and supplied by the energy company Oomi Energia.

 Bayer requires a certificate from all its energy suppliers, verifying that the electricity and heat energy used by the Supply Center is produced using only renewable energy forms.

-Carbon neutrality through offsetting As part of the journey towards carbon neutrality, Bayer is also initiating a carbon footprint compensation program, with the goal of offsetting the remaining carbon footprint of Bayer's production.
-Offsetting works retroactively, which means that during the current year Bayer will compensate for the carbon footprint generated during the previous year.
-In 2020, Bayer Oy offset 30 percent of the carbon footprint generated in 2019, which amounted to a total of 4,200 tons of carbon dioxide emissions.
-In 2021, compensation will cover 50 percent of the carbon footprint generated in 2020.
-The percentage will increase gradually.
-"We endeavor to achieve carbon neutrality primarily through renewable energy sources and energy efficiency.
-We will offset the rest of the emissions to achieve carbon neutrality by 2030 at the latest," says Jennifer Hunt, Head of Supply Center Turku.
-In 2020, about 85 percent of the compensation was carried out by protecting forests that have reached the final felling age of 50 to 60 years.
-Landowners receive a payment to postpone the felling by ten years.
-This will help maintain carbon sinks in the Finnish forests.
-The rest, i.e. 15 percent of the compensation was achieved through tree planting.
-As part of the tree planting, Bayer is establishing its own small forest near the Turku site to be used for recreational purposes by Bayer personnel.